simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="var_sensor"></a>
 + **var_sensor<sup>*</sup>**<br/>
 This is a required field that refers to the instrument used to produce the measurements such as `CTD`, `fluorometer`, `flow cytometer`, `sediment trap`, etc. If your dataset is the result of a field expedition but you are not sure about the name of the instrument used for the measurements, use the term "in-situ" to fill out this field.
-This field will significantly help to find and categorize data achieved using a similar class of instruments. `var_sensor` will be visible in the Simons CMAP catalog.
+This field will significantly help to find and categorize data achieved using a similar class of instruments. `var_sensor` will be visible in the Simons CMAP catalog. <!--- Mohammad: this is  confusing to me.
+What is someone supposed to enter here for the "makes" besides  "observation"?
+I think we need to add some more examples for other makes -->

 <br/><br/>

 <a id="var_unit"></a>
 + **var_unit**<br/>
-Specifies the variable's unit, if applicable.
+Specifies  variable units, if applicable.
 Leave this field blank if your variable is unitless (e.g. "station numbers" or "quality flags").
-It may contain unicode characters such as subscripts and superscripts. `var_unit` will be visible in the Simons CMAP catalog (see <a href="#fig_var_long_name_cat">Fig. 9</a>) and in the generated visualizations (see <a href="#fig_var_short_name_viz">Fig. 8</a>).
+Units may contain unicode characters such as subscripts and superscripts. `var_unit` will be visible in the Simons CMAP catalog (see <a href="#fig_var_long_name_cat">Fig. 9</a>) and in the generated visualizations (see <a href="#fig_var_short_name_viz">Fig. 8</a>).
 This field is not required.<br/>

     * Required: No (optional)
     * Constraint: Less than 50 characters
-    * Example: ul L<sup>-1</sup>
+    * Example: ug L<sup>-1</sup>
 <br/><br/>